AineNicD/pands-project/README.md

 ![](boxvariable.png)

 ### Researching the data set
-From these plots, it is a bit dificult to understand the data.
+From these plots, it is a bit difficult to understand the data.
 As they are from three different species all bunched into one.
-I played around with different ways to seperate the data.
+I played around with different ways to separate the data.
 A type into google of the “iris data set” produced pages upon pages of codes and analysis of the data set.
 It was very useful to see other people’s findings.
-Many people broke the data down into seperate bits to analyse it further;
+Many people broke the data down into separate bits to analyse it further;
 such as this code which gives you the first 20 lines, [Machine learning mastery](https://machinelearningmastery.com/machine-learning-in-python-step-by-step/)
 ~~~